-Klypi currently lives between Nashville, TN and Athens, GA where they perform and write pop music: described as manic, emotional, and mundanely dystopic.
-It’s like a kid who sees the future as futile, just a huge mess, so what’s the point in trying?
+Klypi currently lives in Los Angeles, California, but previous between Nashville, TN and Athens, GA.
+They perform and write pop music: described as manic, emotional, and mundanely dystopic.
+It’s like a kid who sees only a futile future, just a huge mess, so what’s the point in trying?
 To work with what you’ve got?
-Maybe it’s through the simple things: like eating a PB and J with a Miller High Life, maybe it’s a quicky in a Quik Trip bathroom on your way back home from introducing your gay partner to your disapproving parents.
+Maybe it’s through the simple things: like eating a PB and J with a Miller High Life, maybe it’s a quicky in a Quik Trip bathroom on your way back home from introducing your queer partner to your disapproving parents.

 Under alternate aliases, Klypi has opened for artists such as Molly Nilsson, Shitkid, Girlpool, and of Montreal, as well as performing alongside Jennifer Vanilla, RaFia, and Taylor ALXNDR.
 Additionally, they have performed at festivals such as Big Ears, Secret Stages, and Athens Popfest.

-Klypi also curated Ad•verse, a festival for solo and duo performers cross-genre, a queering of organization, as well as makes art in a variety of forms: like garment design for the music video “I’m Fine”, and 3D animation in “Get Over You”.
+Klypi also curated Ad•verse, a festival for solo and duo performers cross-genre, as well as makes art in a variety of forms: like garment design for the music video “I’m Fine”, and 3D animation in “Get Over You”.
 They just graduated with an MFA in Sculpture from UGA.